 HEALTH CARE AND SOCIAL SERVICES

-- public social and health care services
+- Child and student health services

 Forssan seudun hyvinvointikuntayhtymä

 Tel.
 03 41911 (int. +358 3 41911) open Mon 08.00 – 16.00, Tue - Fri 08.00 -15.30

 HEALTH CARE IN FORSSA

 In case of an emergency, call the Emergency number 112

 Forssa Hospital, 24 hours a day